kpn-dsh/dsh-cli/autocompletion.md

 # Autocompletion

-The `dsh` tool supports a basic implementation for autocompletion.

-The `dsh` tool can generate autocompletion files for the following shells:
+The `dsh` tool has a hidden argument `--generate-autocomplete-file`, which can be used to generate an autocompletion file for the following shells:

 * `bash` - Bourne-again shell
 * `elvish` - Elvish shell